Sabrage: Physics

 A champagne bottle holds a considerable amount of pressure.
 With early designs, bottles tended to explode and the manufacturers kept making them thicker until they could contain the pressure caused by the release of carbon dioxide during secondary fermentation.
 The pressure inside a typical champagne bottle is around 5-6 atm.
 The diameter of the opening is 18 mm, so there is a force of about 160 N trying to push the cork out of the bottle.

 At the opening of the bottle, there is a lip that creates a stress concentration.
 On the vertical seam of the bottle there is a thin, faintly visible, prepared seam, which creates a second stress concentration.
 At the intersection of the seam and the lip, both stress concentrations combine and the strength of the glass is reduced by more than fifty percent.
 The impact of the saber on this weak point creates a crack that rapidly propagates through the glass, fueled by the momentum of the saber and the pressure in the bottle.
 Once the crack has severed the top from the bottle, the pressure inside the bottle and the transferred momentum from the saber will send the top flying, typically for a distance of 5–10 m.

 Records

-The greatest number of champagne bottles sabered in one minute to be officially recognized by the Guinness Book of World Records is 68 and was achieved by Mirko Rainer (CH) at the Show Dei Record by Gerry Scotti, in Milan, Italy on 3 February 2023.
-Rainer used his own design MRK-Sabre à Champagne.
-He beat the previous record of 66 held by Ashrita Furman, who managed this feat on 2 August 2015 at the Sri Chinmoy Centre, Jamaica, Queens.
+The Guinness Book of World Records recognises the greatest number of champagne bottles sabered in one minute as 91, which was achieved by Mirko Rainer at Sektmanufaktur Winkler, Cornaiano BZ, Italy on 22 May 2026.
+It is an improvement on his previous Guinness World Record of 68, which he achieved on 3 February 2023 in Milan, Italy, on the set of the TV Show Lo Show Dei Record.
+Rainer used his own design of sabre - the MRK-Sabre à Champagne - to achieve that record.
+The record 0f 68 was, in turn, an improvement of the record of 66 that was held by Ashrita Furman for nearly 10 years.
+He set it on 2 August 2015 at the Sri Chinmoy Centre, Jamaica, Queens, USA.

 The greatest number of champagne bottles sabered simultaneously was 623.
 It was officially recognised a world record by an occasion of the Sciabolata del Santero in Santo Stefano Belbo in Italy in June 2016.